Honda Motocompo: History

 Although discontinued in 1983, Honda has revisited the idea since with several concept vehicles such as the 2001 e-Dax and e-NSR, and the 2011 Motor Compo electric scooter.

 On September 14, 2023, Honda announced the Motocompacto, an all-electric successor to the Motocompo, with a release date of November 2023 and an MSRP of $995 at Honda and Acura dealerships.

+A customized white Honda Motocompacto at a Japanese Domestic Market autoshow in Calgary.

 In fiction

 The Motocompo is used by Natsumi Tsujimoto in You're Under Arrest.
 It is tucked away at the back of her partner Miyuki Kobayakawa's Honda Today police car when not in use.
 It was released as a Bandai model kit.

+The Motocompo also appears in the Jackie Chan movie Thunderbolt.

 A Motocompo is the inspiration for the character Sou in the Kino's Journey —the Beautiful World— anime and manga series.